 Powerline conditioning: BPT BP-3.5 Signature; Walker Audio Velocitor for source components

-Sundry accessories: GPA Formula Carbon/Kevlar shelf for transport; GPA Apex footers underneath stand; Walker Audio SST on all connections; Walker Audio Vivid CD cleaner; Furutech RD-2 CD demagnetizer; WorldPower cryo'd Hubbell wall sockets; Mapleshade 4" solid maple platform under BPT conditioner
+Sundry accessories: GPA Formula Carbon/Kevlar shelf for tube amps; GPA Apex footers underneath stand and speakers; Walker Audio SST on all connections; Walker Audio Vivid CD cleaner; Furutech RD-2 CD demagnetizer; WorldPower cryo'd Hubbell wall sockets; Musse Audio resonance dampers on DUO subs; Mapleshade 4" solid maple platform under BPT conditioner

 Room size: 30' w x 18' d x 10' h [sloping ceiling] in long-wall setup in one half, with open adjoining living room for a total of ca.1000 squ.ft floor plan and significant 'active' cubic air volume of essentially the entire (small) house

 |The cat's outa the bag.
 A whole chorus of observers -- Jim Merod of OnSoundandMusic.Com, Marshall Nack of Positive Feedback, correspondents on AudioAsylum plus our own Jules Coleman and yours truly -- have seen her high-tail it from obscurity to blatant visibility.
 We all went on record that her color is a deep jet black.
 Black as in black magic to hint at the impossible.
 Black also as in hideously expensive.
 I'm of course talking about the Stealth Indra amorphous platinum+ molybdenum+gold alloy interconnect.
 Its magic is so black as to now garner it the byline of "Best in the World" with a very high level of probability.